nattguld/audio/README.md

 # audio

 ## About
-Allows to easily play audio files in a queued manner.
+Allows to easily play audio files in a queued manner or just straight away.

 ## Examples
 ```java